 The medium is the message.
 Our tools don’t just express our thoughts, they also shape them, and that’s what’s so offensive about the shrink-wrapped apps on offer today.
 They’re not bicycles for the mind, they’re blinders.
 They’re a dearth of culture.
 They’re the Donnie Darko rails directing us where to go next.

 The movement toward liveness will play out over years, if not decades.
-It’s difficult to say what form it will take, whether it’s open or proprietary, fragmented or consolidated, but I think building a radically new sort of platform to realize that future is the most exciting thing to work on right now, and that’s why I’m building Plato.
+It’s difficult to say what form it will take, whether it’s open or proprietary, fragmented or consolidated, but I think building a radically new sort of platform to realize that future is the most exciting thing to work on right now, and that’s why we’re building Plato.
 Plato’s mission is to become the best platform for building live apps, and we start with internal tools.
-If you‘d like to learn more, you can contact me at email@example.com.
-I’m hiring a small founding team of extraordinary engineers.
+If you‘d like to learn more, you can contact me at firstname.lastname@example.org.
+I’m hiring a small founding team of extraordinary engineers and designers.